The frustration is real.

 You’ve carefully submitted all the required paperwork for prior authorization and received an approval.
 Then—bam!—the claim gets denied anyway.
 Cue the head scratching, the deep sigh, and maybe a little bit of yelling into the void.

-You’re not alone.
-Prior authorizations are one of the most common (and most confusing) barriers to reimbursement.
 So how can an insurance company say “yes” to services upfront and then turn around and say “no” when it’s time to pay?
 Let’s break it down.

 What a Prior Authorization Actually Means